 What can an expectant mother do to make sure her baby will grow up to have healthy teeth?
 There are two things that will make all the difference in the world.

 One is the child’s genetic makeup, the genes he or she inherits from both parents.
 They will help determine the size, shape, texture, and other qualities of a child’s teeth.
 There’s nothing a parent can do to control this.
 It just happens.

 She should eat a well-balanced diet, as recommended by her physician.
 And she should avoid infection, including tooth decay and gum disease.
 Any infection can have unhealthy consequences for mother and child.
+Dental decay is literally an infectious disease, and it can be passed on from parent to child by the bacteria that cause it.
 A dental checkup and treatment will help eliminate any source of infection caused by decayed teeth or gum disease.